smarty/changelog/cloud/us-autocomplete-pro-api.md

 - Added back non-postal addresses with a parameter to include them in the results.
 By default non-postals are not returned.
 See documentation for the "source" parameter.

-## 1.6.4 - 2021-09-02

-CHANGES:
-- Added back non-postal addresses with a parameter to include them in the results.
-By default non-postals are not returned.
-See documentation for the "source" parameter.

 ## 1.6.2 - 2021-08-18

 CHANGES: